Why should you keep an eye on Montauk Renewables Inc. (MNTK)?

 Montauk Renewables Inc. (NASDAQ: MNTK) is -3.02% lower on its value in year-to-date trading and has touched a low of $6.15 and a high of $16.65 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MNTK stock was last observed hovering at around $9.83 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $13.00 for the next 12 months.
-It is also 43.2% off the consensus price target high of $17.50 offered by 2 analysts, but current levels are -16.94% lower than the price target low of $8.50 for the same period.
+The MNTK stock was last observed hovering at around $9.83 in the last trading session, with the day’s gains setting it 0.11%.

 3 Tiny Stocks Primed to Explode